enterstudio/DDAbstract/README.md

 If you're setting up a new project to use DDAbstract

-1. Create a universal iOS application in Xcode 6 (or later).
+- Create a Universal iOS application in Xcode 6 (or later).
-2. Install DDAbstract, either via Pods or manual include.
+- Install DDAbstract, either via Pods or manual include.
-3. Delete (and move to trash) the Main.storyboard file, created by Xcode by default.
+- Delete (and move to trash) the Main.storyboard file, created by Xcode by default.
 We're not going to use storyboards...
-4. In your Target, remove the reference to Main in Deployment Info -> Main Interface.
+- In your Target, remove the reference to Main in Deployment Info -> Main Interface.
 Leave that field blank, we'll launch what we need from the AppDelegate.
-4. Rename the default `ViewController`, created by Xcode, to something more meaningful (e.g. `DDFirstScreenViewController`).
+- Rename the default `ViewController`, created by Xcode, to something more meaningful (e.g. `DDFirstScreenViewController`).
-5. Edit your `DDFirstScreenViewController.h` (header file), so that imports `DDAbstractViewController.h` and inherits `DDAbstractViewController`.
+- Edit your `DDFirstScreenViewController.h` (header file), so that it imports `DDAbstractViewController.h` and inherits `DDAbstractViewController`.
 ```  objective-c
 #import <UIKit/UIKit.h>
 #import "DDAbstractViewController.h"